June 2014 Economic Outlook

 Federal Reserve Monetary Policy

-- At the next Federal Reserve meeting on June 20, we expect the Fed to leave rates unchanged between zero and 0.25%.
-The Fed continues to indicate that rates will remain near these lows until 2015, but dissension remains among the Fed members on this subject.
+- At the next Federal Reserve meeting on June 18, we expect the Fed to leave rates unchanged between zero and 0.25%.
+It still looks like 2015 will be when the fund rate begins to shift higher.

 View previous Economic Outlook newsletters.